 craziness is turned off by returning an empty array for the next call to

 get_option(‘sticky_posts’) which happens in WP_Query->get_posts().

-There is currently a ticket awaiting review on the WordPress trac system to roll this functionality into the WordPress core: http://core.trac.wordpress.org/ticket/21986
+There is currently a ticket awaiting review on the WordPress trac system to roll this functionality into the WordPress core: https://core.trac.wordpress.org/ticket/21986

 - Activate the plugin through the ‘Plugins’ menu in WordPress.

 - That’s it!

 Contributors & Developers

 “Mend Sticky Posts” is open source software.
 The following people have contributed to this plugin.Contributors

 - Now only run on “home” queries.